Intermesh/groupoffice-docs/developer/jmap.rst

 JMAP API
 ==========

 This part explains how you can use the `JMAP API <https://jmap.io>`_ from 3rd party software.
+With the API you can control every function in Group-Office.
+Via the link below you can find various example PHP scripts that use cUrl to make API requests like:

+- Create contacts
+- Send newsletters
+- Upload files
+- Send e-mail

 API key
 -------